← MRI Terms

 Symptoms that may fit facet-mediated pain

-Facet-mediated pain means pain that comes from the facet joint or the small nerves that carry pain signals from that joint.
+Facet-mediated pain means pain from the facet joint or the small nerves that carry its pain signals — the aching, one- or two-sided back or neck pain, worse with extension or rotation, described earlier.

 Symptoms that suggest nerve compression instead